timjones1/fastai/README.md

 - `k` move up one line or use cursor up arrow
 - `h` move left one chracter or use left arrow
 - `l` move right one character or use right arrow
+-  `Shift + }` move to begining of next paragraph

+motions can be repeated multiple times and combined with commands which is where we start to see some of the power of vim.

+- `2w` moves forwards 2 words.
+- `4j` moves down 4 lines